-Although the highway spans the entirety of California, the most popular road trip along this route stretches from San Diego to San Francisco.
-You can start this trip at either end, but here, we’ll begin at the southern end of the state and travel north through Los Angeles, Santa Barbara, Carmel, Monterey, and Santa Cruz, and into the Bay Area.
+The highway spans the entirety of California, but the most popular road trip along this route stretches from San Diego to San Francisco.
+In this itinerary, we’ll begin at the southern end of the state and travel north through Los Angeles, Santa Barbara, Carmel, Monterey, and Santa Cruz, and into the Bay Area.

 Begin your trip in one of California’s sunniest destinations, where the weather is basically 70°F (21°C) all year.
-In the heart of the city, you can find shopping at Horton Plaza or catch a baseball game at Petco Park.
+In the heart of the city, you can shop at Horton Plaza or catch a baseball game at Petco Park.
 You can also explore the famous San Diego Zoo, or wander through the city’s diverse neighborhoods: Little Italy, North Park, South Park, and East Village.
 These pedestrian-friendly areas form the epicenter of San Diego’s burgeoning culinary movement, progressive art scene, and craft beer boom.
-If you venture along 30th Street or University Avenue, you can choose from a wide selection of farm-to-table?farm-to-fork restaurants and boutique wine bars, or head to a local favorite, Carnitas’ Snack Shop, where the menu changes daily.
-You can also walk around Mission Bay or cross the idyllic bridge onto Coronado Island, which is known for its pristine beaches, crystal waters, and friendly beach-town persona.
+If you venture along 30th Street or University Avenue, you can choose from a wide selection of farm-to-table restaurants and boutique wine bars, or head to a local favorite–Carnitas’ Snack Shop with an ever-evolving menu.
+You can also walk around Mission Bay or cross the idyllic bridge to Coronado Island–known for its pristine beaches, crystal waters, and friendly beach-town persona.

-Once you’re done exploring San Diego, drive north along the water, stop in La Jolla to snap a few photos of the coastline, then hop on the beginning of Highway 1 in Dana Point.
+Once you’re done exploring San Diego, drive north along the water to stop in La Jolla and snap a few photos of the coastline.
+Then you can hop on Highway 1 in Dana Point.

-Although there are plenty of places to explore in Orange County, head to Huntington Beach, where Southern California’s beach culture is alive and well.
-Along this city’s curving shoreline, you’ll find plenty of opportunities for cycling oceanfront paths, playing volleyball, and, of course, surfing.
-From Huntington Pier, it’s just a short walk to Main Street’s boutiques and restaurants, many of which offer sidewalk tables or decks that let you take in the ocean breeze.
-You can also explore the other side of town by horseback-riding in Huntington Central Park or bird-watching and trailblazing in Bolsa Chica Ecological Reserve, a restored wetlands area and one of Southern California’s most vital coastal habitats.
+There are plenty of places to explore in Orange County, but we recommend starting in Huntington Beach where Southern California’s beach culture is alive and well.
+Along this city’s curving shoreline, you’ll find plenty of opportunities for cycling oceanfront paths, playing volleyball, and surfing.
+From Huntington Pier, it’s just a short walk to Main Street’s boutiques and restaurants–many of which offer sidewalk tables or decks that let you take in the ocean breeze.
+You can also explore the other side of town by horseback-riding in Huntington Central Park or bird-watching and trailblazing in Bolsa Chica Ecological Reserve–restored wetland and one of Southern California’s most vital coastal habitats.

-As California’s largest city, L.A. is filled with things to do.
+L.A. is California’s largest city and overflowing with fun things to do.
 That said, it can be more than a challenge to navigate, so plan your trip in advance.
-Start in the coastal city of Santa Monica — with its open beach, signature pier, shopping offerings at Third Street Promenade, rooftop dining options, and ocean and city views, it’s definitely worth a visit.
+Start in the coastal city of Santa Monica — with its open beach, signature pier, shopping at Third Street Promenade, rooftop dining, and ocean and city views.
+It’s definitely worth a visit.
 Follow Santa Monica Boulevard northeast to visit legendary Beverly Hills, continue east toward Hollywood to stroll the Hollywood Walk of Fame or visit the TCL Chinese Theatre, drive east to explore hip and historic downtown Los Angeles (DTLA), or head northeast and wander through Pasadena’s old Victorian and art deco buildings.

-Return to the coast to drive north past Malibu and on to one of California’s prettiest cities.
+Return to the coast and drive north past Malibu on to one of California’s prettiest cities.

 Tucked in the Santa Ynez Mountains and protected from the brunt of Pacific wind and waves, Santa Barbara boasts a Mediterranean climate with plenty of sunny days.
 With its cache of culture and distinct Spanish colonial-style architecture, this seaside city is often called the “American Riviera.”
 The area also boasts an idyllic wine country, outdoor adventures on both land and sea, and plenty of artistic and cultural entertainment.
 Stroll down State Street for local shopping and dining, paddle a kayak from East Beach to Stearns Wharf, visit Old Mission Santa Barbara, or tour the 1782 Presidio for a look at original adobes like El Cuartel, the second-oldest surviving building in the state.